tap349/tap349.github.io/_posts/2015-01-06-notes-about-chef.md

   - doesn't require a cookbook
 2. **custom resource** (provided by cookbook)
   - must be defined in resource file located in _resources/_
-  - can use platform resources inside its definition
+  - can use platform resources in resource file
   - used in a recipe in the same way as platform resource

 usage and definition: